Johnny Cash Museum: Exhibits

-The most recent full exhibit – added in February 2018 – focuses on Cash's all-black look and his history with the man who helped him create it, Manuel Cuevas.
-Called "The Man in Black: The Style of Johnny Cash, Curated by Manuel", the exhibit includes stage costumes, regular clothing, and measurement notes taken by Cuevas, who started out working for Nudie Cohn – the maker of the famous rhinestone "Nudie suits" for stars – early in his career.

 In May 2018, Cash's first gold record – "I Walk the Line" – was put on display after being recovered from a European collector.
 The record is now certified double platinum.
 The final exhibit near the exit of the museum plays the music video for "Hurt" – Cash's cover of the popular Nine Inch Nails song and his final music video.

 Recognition

-The Johnny Cash Museum has received some recognition from various travel-based organizations since its opening.
+The Johnny Cash Museum has received recognition from various travel-based organizations since its opening.
 It is one of only six attractions in Nashville to earn a AAA Gem rating, and both National Geographic and Forbes rank it near the top of their lists for travel destinations.

+The museum has now been open for a decade and continues to welcome guests from all over the world.
+The Johnny Cash Museum was voted the Best Music Museum in the US in 2023 by USA Today/10 Best Reader's Choice Travel Awards.

 The museum is #5 on U.S. News & World Report's list of "Best Things to Do in Nashville" and is rated a kid-friendly site by Nashville Parent magazine.
 Additionally, the museum was on TripAdvisor's list of Top 25 Trending U.S. Attractions for Summer 2017 and also its list of Top 10 Trending U.S. Attractions for Fall 2017.

 Conde Nast Traveler (Worldwide) rates it the #1 Must Visit Museum for Music Lovers, and Forbes calls it the #1 Must See Nashville Destination.
 It is the #1 Pitch Perfect Museum according to National Geographic (Worldwide) and is one of the Top 10 Best Attractions in Nashville according to USA Today.
 Former U.S. Vice President Al Gore – a Tennessee native – called it a "world-class museum, a major tourist attraction, and a major tourist destination for the millions of people that love Johnny Cash – a world class collection."

 Additional published recognition by media sources include: